project-owner/Peppy.doc/Genre.md

-There are nine genres in Peppy player:
+There are nine genres in Peppy player.
+Each genre has its own playlist for each supported language.

 1. News.
 2. Culture.